nobbyfix/AzurLane-AssetDownloader/README.md

 # Azur Lane Asset Downloader and Extractor
 This tool automatically downloads the newest assets directly from the game's CDN servers and allows extraction of Texture2D files as PNG images.

+## Upgrade Notice
+### From 2.x / no version number to 3.x+
+When upgrading from versions 2.x or with no version number, the project has to be newly set up.
+To retain all current data the following folders can be copied to the new folder of the project:
+- `config`: Only user_config.yml is required, the rest can be deleted.
+- `ClientAssets` or directory set in `asset-directory` of the config: Contains all currently downloaded assets, version information und update logs used for extraction.
+Highly recommend to transfer to the new project folder.

 ## Setup
-Before installation Python 3.11 or newer and git need to be available on the system.
-It is recommend to set the project up using [venv](https://docs.python.org/3/tutorial/venv.html) or a similar virtual environment manager.
+Before installation, Python 3.11 or newer and git need to be available on the system.
+It is recommended to set the project up using [venv](https://docs.python.org/3/tutorial/venv.html) or a similar virtual environment manager.
 The project can be installed using pip directly from the repository:

 ```
 pip install git+https://github.com/nobbyfix/AzurLane-AssetDownloader.git